theghostrecords/orientdb-example/README.md

     * This endpoints adds an HasStayed edge from the Customer to the Hotel
     * It does this by using the method: OrientVertex#addEdge

-# How to replicate the bug:
+# How to reproduce the bug:
 * Open orientdb studio on http://localhost:2480 and login
 * Find a customer
   * select * from Customers where @rid=#122:1